graywolf336/Jail/README.md

 Translating
 ===
-If you would like to help translate this project, please shoot me an email `graywolf336`@`craftyn.com` and saying which language(s) you would like to contribute to and I will add you.
+If you would like to help translate this project, please shoot me an email `graywolf336`@`craftyn.com` and let me know which language(s) you would like to contribute to and I will add you.

 Developing/Building
 ===
-If you want to make some changes, build, and run the unit tests you will notice we require CraftBukkit 1.8 with maven and it isn't hosted anywhere publically for legal reasons.
+If you want to make some changes, build, and run the unit tests you will notice we require CraftBukkit 1.8 with maven and it isn't hosted anywhere publicly for legal reasons.
 You will need to build CraftBukkit 1.8 yourself and then put it locally for maven with the following command:

 `mvn install:install-file -Dfile=craftbukkit-1.9-R0.1.jar -DgroupId=org.bukkit -DartifactId=craftbukkit -Dversion=1.9-R0.1-SNAPSHOT -Dpackaging=jar`

+Beta 6 Changes
+===
+*Changes since Beta 5*
+* Plugin now requires Java 1.8

 Beta 5 Changes
 ===